 |No Server Logs|

 Should you not be willing to go in for the long haul, there's also a 7-day free trial.
 All subscriptions come with a 30-day, money-back guarantee.

 In addition to credit cards and PayPal, cryptocurrencies are accepted via BitPay.

-To make itself more competitive, KeepSolid could also invest in VPN Unlimited's server network and endow its desktop client with a more dynamic interface.
+To become more competitive, KeepSolid could also invest in VPN Unlimited's server network and give the desktop client a more dynamic interface.
 For anyone that can live with these limitations, VPN Unlimited is definitely solid, especially at the lifetime subscription's attractive price.

-Looking for a better overall package, containing more features, more dynamic applications, and performing even better than VPN Unlimited?
-Your first stop should be our winner, NordVPN, which is priced similarly but regularly submits to independent security audits.
+Are you looking for a better overall package that includes more features, has dynamic applications, and is faster than VPN Unlimited?
+Then, consider our winner, NordVPN, which is priced similarly but regularly submits to independent security audits.